Particles

 np::I

-endWhere coords is a tuple containing the coordinates of the particles; index is a BitArray where true if in the correspondent CellArray there is an active particle, otherwise false; nxcell, min_xcell, max_xcell are the initial, minimum and maximum number of particles per cell; and, np is the initial number of particles.
+endWhere coords is a tuple containing the particle coordinates; index marks active slots in each cell; nxcell, min_xcell, and max_xcell are the initial, minimum, and maximum number of particles per cell; and np is the total number of particle slots.
+The container also stores grid metadata:

 struct MarkerChain{Backend,N,M,I,T1,T2,TV} <: AbstractParticles